linas-s/WeatherApp/README.md

 # Installation

-You will need an OpenWeatherMap API key.
+You will need an OpenWeatherMap API key (befd4e9e671b15b8d0ef89554fae5966).
 You need to put it in your local.properties file (create one if unavailable) and include the following line:
 ```
 API_KEY = "YOUR_API_KEY"
 ```